 A/B testing.
 The phrase itself sounds complicated and time-consuming—something that can really wait for another day.
 But it doesn't need to be that way.
 Modern email marketing apps are often equipped with features that make A/B testing (also called split testing) as simple as scheduling a campaign or customizing a template.

-Though there are all sorts of A/B tests you can run—mainly on the pages of your website—this post focuses on tweaking what ends up in your customers' inbox.
-Specifically, how to A/B test with the help of an off-the-shelf email marketing app such as MailChimp, AWeber or Campaign Monitor.
+Though there are all sorts of A/B tests you can run—mainly on the pages of your website—this post focuses on tweaking what ends up in your customers' inboxes.
+Let's examine the basics of A/B testing: how it works, guidelines to follow, and email characteristics to test.

-What is A/B Testing?
+What is A/B testing?